-Full List Of All Sears, Kmart, And Macy’s Stores Closing In 2017 – Is Your Store On The List?
+Full List Of All Sears, Kmart, And Macy’s Stores Closing In 2017: Is Your Favorite Store On The List?

 1840 Dell Range Blvd Cheyenne WY

-Now, Macy’s will be closing a great number of stores as well and once all is over, there will be a total of 68 locations shutting its doors.
-According to the full list revealed by the Boston Globe, there are a lot of locations in California (5), Florida (4), and New York (4) shutting down.
-Texas (8) and Pennsylvania (6) even further up there, though, as they lead the pack.
+Macy’s will be closing a great number of stores as well, and once all is over, there will be a total of 68 locations shutting its doors.
+According to the full list revealed by the Boston Globe, there are a lot of locations in California (five), Florida (four), and New York (four) shutting down.
+Texas (eight) and Pennsylvania (six) even further up there, though, as they lead the pack.

 Some Macy’s stores have already closed: